Haibo-Zhou/LongImageStitcher/README.md

 The ability of this app is to stitch images/screenshots vertically into a new long image.
 For instance, when a user browses the posts in his/her twitter, they might want to take a few screenshots along scrolling the content.
 By import those screenshots into this app, the user could get a new generated long image, which combine all screenshots, and remove the overlapped parts between the screenshots.

 ### what used?
-- This app utilize the `openCV` framework, and I used a class wrapper [OpenCVSwiftStitch](https://github.com/foundry/OpenCVSwiftStitch) to deal with image stitching.
+- This app utilize the `openCV` framework for image stitching function, and I used a class wrapper [OpenCVSwiftStitch](https://github.com/foundry/OpenCVSwiftStitch) to deal with image stitching.
 - By default, this wrapper could handle Panoramic pictures stitching, however I need stitching images vertically.
 Thus, I modify the code of `- (UIImage *)rotateToImageOrientation` in `UIImage+Rotate.m` to make it worked for vertical images stitched.
 In short, I convert image orientation from up, down, right to **left**.

 The screenshots below illustrated the workflow of this app.